kigster/cmake-project-template/README.md

 ## CMake C++ Project Structure Template

-This project, dirivative of the [CMake Tutorial](https://cmake.org/cmake-tutorial/), is aimed at showing a preferred "common" CMake/C++ project structure.
+This project, derivative of the [CMake Tutorial](https://cmake.org/cmake-tutorial/), is aimed at showing a preferred "common" CMake/C++ project structure.

 If your project is mulit-language, and you absolutely have to keep them together, make the root one level above, and create folders such as "cpp" and "ruby", or "python", etc.